Domain Name: Everything You Need To Know [2024]

 The WHOIS database stores information about domains such as the following:

-Information stored in the WHOIS database may or may not be published based on the user’s settings.
-The registry also controls which fields are displayed.
+The user may or may not publish information stored in the WHOIS database based on their settings.
+The registry also controls which fields are visible.

 What is the resource record and type?